TortleTurtle/Film-Library/README.md

   const _exhaustiveCheck : never = data;
 }
 ```
-Now if I add a new response type to the union type.
+Now if I add a new response type to `MovieSearchResponse`.
 TypeScript will let me know I am not handling all options.